platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/03-deploy.md

 1. This command returns a list of *resources* that support running your application on the Kubernetes platform, in your dedicated *namespace*.
-    You should see an output similar to the folowing:
+    You should see an output similar to the following:

     ```no-highlight
     No resources found in cnd-deploy-practices-w01-s002 namespace.
     ```

--   Since you have not yet deployed your application, your will see the message prefix of
+-   Since you have not yet deployed your application, you will see the message prefix of
     `No resources found`.

 -   Notice the `cnd-deploy-practices-w01-s002` is the *namespace*